softinio/softinio.com/content/post/lessons-learned-from-being-a-zio-contributor.md

 - ZIO community is very welcoming to everyone especially if you are junior in Scala.
 A lot of passionnate people who have a common goal to push Scala to the top.

-- Everyone in the ZIO community makes you feel welcome and supported
+- Everyone in the ZIO community makes you feel supported
 - You will learn a lot by just trying to answer other peoples question on discord
 - Contributing to open source is the best way to learn and gain experience.
 Better than any course.
 - Quality of feedback and help is very high enabling you to learn a lot